Luigi: The Musical: Critical response

 The original production of the musical received mixed reviews.
-Several critics panned the show for its subject matter, being produced too soon after Thompson's killing and before Mangione's trial had begun and for not justifying the hype surrounding it.
+Several critics panned the show for its subject matter, being produced too soon after Thompson's killing and before Mangione's trial had begun, and for not justifying the hype surrounding it.
 Other critics praised the production and its message, primarily surrounding healthcare in the United States.

 Lily Janiak, in her review of the original production of the show for the San Francisco Chronicle, panned the musical, writing, "If only the show itself could justify the hype, bringing national attention to an often underappreciated Bay Area theater scene.
 Unfortunately, it just isn’t any good."

 In his review of the original production for OnStage Blog, Chris Peterson criticized the show for being produced too soon, writing "No matter how you feel about the accused—whether you see him as a cautionary tale about privilege, a case study in mental illness, or just another man who allegedly snapped—building a musical comedy around him feels gross.
 It's too soon.
 The trial hasn’t even started.
 Families haven’t had their day in court.
 But sure, let’s add a kickline and call it critique."

 Reviewing the original production for the website Wonder Dave, Jonah Price gave a positive review, writing "Sure, as has been pointed out, not every note may have landed cleanly—but that’s part of what made the show feel so alive.
 In a city like this, in a moment like now, I’m not sure perfected polish is what we need most from our art—or if it is something I was going to expect from an independent production that went from concept to opening night in mere months.
 I left the theater shaken and inspired."

 In a positive review for The Independent, Josh Marcus, who attended the opening show, wrote "Truly excellent satire is like great delivery pizza: it should arrive right on time, nearly too hot to touch.
 That’s certainly the case for Luigi: the Musical..."

 Adaptations

 Filmed stage production

-One of the perks for backers who donated $50 or more to the productions 2025 Indiegogo campaign to bring the musical to the Edinburgh Fringe Festival was early access to the first official video recording of the musical.
+One of the perks for backers who donated $50 or more to the production's 2025 Indiegogo campaign to bring the musical to the Edinburgh Fringe Festival was early access to the first official video recording of the musical.
 A release date for the video recording has yet to be announced.

 Controversy

-Various news outlets called the musical controversial and criticized it for being produced too soon after Thompson's killing and while Mangione remains a suspect in the killing.
+Various news outlets have called the musical controversial and criticized it for being produced too soon after Thompson's killing and while Mangione remains a suspect in the killing.